Ekar: An Explainable Method for Knowledge Aware Recommendation: Experiments

-\xhdr{Implementation Details} First of all, we add $<e_t, r^{-1}, e_h>$ into $\mathcal{G}'$ if a triplet $<e_h, r, e_t>$ exists to enhance the connectivity of graph, where $r^{-1}$ is the inverse of relation $r$.
+First of all, we add $<e_t, r^{-1}, e_h>$ into $\mathcal{G}'$ if a triplet $<e_h, r, e_t>$ exists to enhance the connectivity of graph, where $r^{-1}$ is the inverse of relation $r$.
 Following~\cite{Cao_2019}, we only preserve those triplets that are directly connected to items in each supporting knowledge graph.
+Since the volume of action space $\mathcal{A}_t$ can be quite large for some nodes, it's time- and memory-consuming to maintain the size of action space based on the largest action space for all states.
+To simply implementation and computation, we only preserve a fixed number (256 in our experiments) of ``important'' outgoing edges for each node, and the importance of edges are decided by the PageRank scores~\cite{Pageetal98} of their end nodes.
+For nodes that have less than 256 outgoing edges, we up-sampling their outgoing edges to 256.

 We implement \name\ with Pytorch~\cite{paszke2017automatic}.
-Entity and relation embeddings are pre-trained by applying ConvE \footnote{We also use DistMult~\cite{yang2014embedding} model to initialize entity/relation embeddings and to shape reward.
-It turns out that ConvE performs better.
-Please see the appendix for the comparison of using two models in detail.} on graph $\mathcal{G}'$, and the embedding size is set to 32 for all methods except for ItemKNN, which has no latent representations.
+Entity and relation embeddings are pre-trained by applying ConvE~\cite{dettmers2018convolutional} on graph $\mathcal{G}'$, and the embedding size is set to 32 for all methods except for ItemKNN, which has no latent representations.
 Meanwhile, we use the score function of ConvE to compute augmented rewards (i.e., Equation~\ref{eq:reward}).
 From Figure~\ref{fig:example}, we can see path patterns ``User->Item->Entity->item'' and ``User->Item->User->Item'' are more probable to be meaningful, so we empirically set the maximum path length $T$ to 3 as our default setting.
 We select action dropout rate from \{0.1-0.9\}, dropout rate for entity/relation embeddings from \{0.1-0.9\} using grid search.
-Meanwhile, grid search is also applied to select the optimal dropout rate for other baseline methods.
-For training, we use Adam~\cite{kingma2014adam} optimizer for all neural models with batch size of 512.
-During recommendation, we use beam search with beam size 64 to generate paths for target users.
+Meanwhile, grid search is also applied to select the optimal hyper-parameters for other baseline methods based on the performance on validation data.
+For training, we use Adam~\cite{kingma2014adam} optimizer for all models with batch size of 512.
+For recommendation, we use beam search with beam size 64 to generate paths for target users.
 For duplicate paths leading to the same item, we keep the one with the highest probability.
 Finally, we adopt two different ranking strategies to generate final top-K recommendation list: (1) ranks the searched items according to the path probabilities and we denote it as \name, 2) ranks the searched items based on ``rewards'' defined by $\sigma(\psi(e_0, e_T))$ in Equation~\ref{eq:reward} and we denote it as \name*.